yenchenchou/JustQuant_future_hedging/README.md

 The goal is getting 42 items of futures historical data from Quandl API then use PCA to generate a hedged portfolio automatically.

 ## Prerequisites
+Bofore we start, these packages are required for our hedging:
 ```Python
 import quandl
 import os